-On March 26, Tokyo Metropolitan Police arrested Kazuya Kusaka, 34, the leader of a criminal organization composed of 150 members nationwide, on charges of fraud.
+On March 26, Tokyo Metropolitan Police arrested Kazuya Kusaka, 34, the leader of a criminal organization composed of 150 members nationwide, on suspicion of fraud.

 Over 18 months, the group is believed to have stolen approximately 300 million yen from victims — most of whom were elderly — through schemes carried out on the telephone.

 Last July, a 71-year-old Tokyo woman was defrauded out of four million yen by a caller claiming to be her son and in need of help in replacing a lost bank check.

 As the crackdown on organized crime groups continues in Japan, Shukan Bunshun (April 9) believes that such fraud rings are filling this void, with the perpetrators representing a new type of gangster spawned from bosozoku motorcycle groups largely based in Hachioji City, in West Tokyo.

 “Kusaka is an ex-leader of a (bosozoku) group in Hachioji,” a reporter covering the police beat tells the magazine, “and the majority of the members in the fraud ring are former bosozoku members.”

 Collectively, these cast-offs come under the hangure categorization.
 The term is an amalgamation of Japanese words that roughly mean a clam shell that does not close snugly.